devops329/devops/instruction/christlikeLearning/christlikeLearning.md

 ## Letting the Spirit inspire our actions

-When Karl G. Maeser asked President Brigham Young how he should approach his work, he received the following response.
+When Karl G. Maeser asked President Brigham Young how he should approach his work, he received the following response:

 > “Brother Maeser, I want you to remember that you ought not to teach even the alphabet or the multiplication tables **without the Spirit of God**.”